 The BIG Test report for ECC83 - E83CC - 12AX7 - ECC803S

-First we start with this standard data, from the Muiderkirng book.
+First we start with this standard data, from the Muiderkring book.
 This datasheet shows the way an ideal tube would bias.
 The complete book you find on www.4tubes.com.

-Next we show the curves, these are from the General Electric datasheet, and most other datasheets you'll find are the same.
+These are the curves, from m the General Electric datasheet, and most other datasheets you'll find are the same.
 So the following critics is not for GE only, it is for all of those faked datasheets, these are most of them.

 Here is a detail from the same datasheet.
 Look at those nice, parallel lines, with their well defined cut off points.
 So the lines do not point all to some vanishing point, as with real life tubes.
 The distance between each line is the same, regardless where you look.
 This means the tube has no distortion.
 Now with amplifying devices, distortion and gain go hand in hand.
 So for a tube with very high (100x) gain, some distortion is NORMAL.
 However, not so when looking at those GE datasheets here.
 Wow! they have no distortion.
 How did they do that?
 Well for drawing such curves they used a flexible ruler.
 That is a plastic bar, with lead inside, and you can nicely bend it in any desired shape to draw curves.
 Anyway, these curves show how an ideal tube must look like, but how ideal are they in real life?
 Lets see what I measured with the AT1000 curve tracer, and a nice collection of NOS and NEW made tubes.